ChenjieSU/always_learning_google_products/02-google_code_lab/README.md

 - It responds with "Welcome!
 What is your favorite color?"
 - For more information, see the tabs: Display, Request, etc.

+### 1.5.
+Create conversational responses

+#### 1.5.1.
+Create a Dialogflow intent

+- Back to Dialogflow console tab -> Close Google Assistant popup
+- Menu -> Intents -> Create
+- Name: "favorite color" -> Save
+- Click on Add training phrases - add the following expressions:
+  - purple is my favorite
+  - black is my favorite color
+  - i love yellow
+  - Pink
+  - my favorite color is green
+- Action and parameters -> Manage Parameters And Action
+- Check the Required box next to color
+- Click on Define prompts...
+- Enter "What's your favorite color?" and click Close
+- Scroll down to the Fulfillment section in this page -> Enable Fulfillment
+- Turn on the "Enable webhook call for this intent" switch -> Save (at the top)

 ## Glossary